 It is always disappointing and challenging for a couple to produce a child with a birth defect or disease condition.
-When a baby is born with Tay-Sachs disease, an incurable condition which will cause catastrophic suffering and early death, it is a tragedy.
+When a baby is born with Tay-Sachs disease, an incurable condition that will cause catastrophic suffering and early death, it is a tragedy.
 Modern science is capable of predicting a great many types of terrible diseases in two ways: through genetic testing to predict the likelihood that a particular couple is likely to produce an affected infant and through prenatal testing very early in the pregnancy when abortion is still an option.
 Unfortunately, there continue to be cases in which obstetricians fail to take a genetic history, prescribe appropriate testing, or advise at-risk parents of their options.
 If you and your child are living with the misery of a Tay-Sachs diagnosis, you may well be able to win a lawsuit for wrongful birth.

 To find out whether you can bring a successful wrongful birth lawsuit against the doctor who failed your family in such a terrible way, you should contact Nagel Rice LLP, an excellent medical malpractice law firm well-known for our talented and compassionate attorneys.
 We have in-depth knowledge of all laws pertaining to wrongful birth cases and a strong history of success in winning them.
 As a matter of fact, we have obtained $3.1 million in a Tay-Sachs case.